Professional & Quality Service without the High Street Price Tag

 However, once patients and their relatives are aware that the law protects their right to NHS funding for genuine healthcare needs, they simply need to adopt a proven process in order to obtain funding or appeal an incorrect refusal for NHS funding.

-TRF provide full support and guidance throughout this process for patients and their relatives.
-The only costs incurred by the patient or their relatives during this process are those of any NECESSARY EXPENSES incurred by TRF in order to provide the appropriate support and guidance.
-This amounts to travel expenses for attending assessment and/or funding appeal meetings as well as essential administration costs.
+We provide full support and guidance throughout this process for patients and their relatives.
+The only costs incurred by the patient or their relatives before a positive result are those of any NECESSARY EXPENSES incurred by TRF whilst providing the appropriate support and guidance.
+This amounts to travel expenses for attending assessment and/or funding appeal meetings as well as essential administration costs (e.g. postage).

 No fees are due at any time during the assessment process (or appeal process if relevant).
-Once successful in obtaining NHS Care Funding for the patient, a fee of £5,000 falls due to TRF by the patient or their relative, minus any travel and administration costs already paid (There is NO additional VAT charge).
+If we are successful in obtaining NHS funding, a fee of £5,000 falls due to TRF by the patient or their relative (subject to a maximum of 10% of the equivalent annual private care funding costs if below £30,000), less any travel and administration costs already paid (There is NO additional VAT charge).

-To put this into perspective, the average cost of permanent care in the UK is well in excess of £2,000 per month.
-Therefore, a successful application or appeal for NHS funded care would save a patient or their relatives well in excess of £24,000 per year.
+To put this into perspective, the average cost of permanent nursing care in the UK is well in excess of £3,000 per month.
+Therefore, a successful application or appeal for NHS funded care would save a patient or their relatives well in excess of £36,000 per year.

-Please note that NHS Healthcare funding continues to be assessable after it has been granted and if the patient’s health need(s) recede(s) sufficiently, then funding may well no longer be available.
+Please note that NHS Healthcare funding continues to be assessable after it has been granted.
+If the patient’s health need(s) recede(s) sufficiently, then funding may well no longer be available.

 It is also extremely important for a patient to arrange Lasting Power of Attorney (LPA), at least for their Health & Welfare, as soon as possible whilst they maintain their mental capacity.
 This makes the process of obtaining eligible funding or appealing a refusal for funding far easier should the patient lose their mental capacity at any time thereafter.